 1.2 Explain key features that may contribute towards an efficient, comfortable, and healthy property.

-Range key features may include but are not limited to – energy, water, health and safety, comfort, waste, insulation, smoke alarm,
+Range key features may include but are not limited to – energy, water, health and safety, comfort, waste, insulation, smoke alarm.

+1.3 Explain how the inspection process could prevent and resolve problems at the start, during, and end of a tenancy.

 Outcome 2